nickytonline/www.nickyt.co/src/posts/frontend-developer-resources-246j.md

 ## Open-Source and Free Resources

-### Gatsby

-My personal site, [iamdeveloper.com](https://iamdeveloper.com), is currently built with [Gatsby](https://www.gatsbyjs.org/).
-I chose it mainly as another outlet to mess around with React back in the fall of 2017.
-It's matured quite a bit since then with quite an ecosystem of plugins as well as theming now.

-I understand GraphQL from a high-level, but I am still nowhere near mastering it, mainly because I have not had/made time to learn it yet.
-I have still managed to add some additional fields and alter queries, mainly thanks to the built-in GraphQL query/viewer tool that ships with Gatsby.

-For those saying Gatsby is overkill for a static site, maybe, maybe not.
-I've been happy so far with it.
-I leave it up to you to see what works best for you.

-<iframe class="liquidTag" src="https://dev.to/embed/github?args=https%3A%2F%2Fgithub.com%2Fgatsbyjs%2Fgatsby" style="border: 0; width: 100%;"></iframe>

-**update 2021: My site is built with [Eleventy](https://www.11ty.dev/) now, but still Give Gatsby a look, or [Next.js](https://nextjs.org/).
-All open source! 😎**

 #### Netlify

 I use [Netlify](https://www.netlify.com/) on the free tier to host my site.
 They offer a great service and it integrates well with GitHub and continuous integration.
 I am not cheap, it is just that at the moment, I do not need more than the free tier.
 I actually went over my build minutes last month and paid a small fee, so now that they have my credit card... 😆